alefabris91/Dynamical-PLDA/README.md

   We reccomend downloading all of the above for two reasons:
   - some functions within PLDA code can be used to initialize DPLDA models.
-  - they can be used to directly compare DPLDA models's performance with the one achieavable through PLDA, LDA, PCA models.
+  - they can be used to directly compare DPLDA models's performance with the one achieavable by PLDA, LDA, PCA models.